NSA Spying FAQ

 In response to the cases seeking to hold the telecoms accountable for their actions, the Bush Administration demanded that Congress give the telecoms retroactive immunity.

 In July of 2008, Congress gave in to the president's demand, passing the FISA Amendments Act (FAA).
 In addition to expanding the executive's spying powers, the unconstitutional law allowed the Attorney General to file a certification designed to give immunity to the telecoms, and thereby to keep the courts from ruling that the warrantless wiretapping program was illegal.
-EFF is challenging the immunity law as unconstitutional.
+EFF challenged the immunity law as unconstitutional, but that challenge failed.

 Why are the FAA immunity provisions unconstitutional?

-The FAA unconstitutionally attempts to take the factual and legal decisionmaking away from the courts for both statutory and constitutional claims.
-To the extent that the FAA purports to retain the court’s role in these cases, it does so only by turning the Court, and the process of adjudication, into a shadow-play of empty gestures hidden by Executive-controlled secrecy.
+The FAA unconstitutionally attempts to take the factual and legal decision-making away from the courts for both statutory and constitutional claims.
+To the extent that the FAA purports to retain the court’s role in these cases, it does so only by turning the court, and the process of adjudication, into a shadow-play of empty gestures hidden by Executive-controlled secrecy.
+Unfortunately, the courts did not accept this argument.